yisraelx/promises/README.md

 These modules are written in typescript and available in ES5 and ES6 standard, the requirements are a global __Promise__ (native or polyfill).

 * main - commonjs module and es5 standard (index.js)
+* module - es2015 module and es5 standard (index.esm.js)
+* browser - bundle in umd format includes all scope dependencies in es5 standard (bundle.umd.js, bundle.umd.min.js)
 * es2015 - commonjs module and es2015 standard (index.es6.js)
-* browser - bundle in umd format includes all scope dependencies in es5 standard (bundle.umd.js, bundle.umd.min.js)
 * typings - typescript declaration file (index.d.ts)

 ## License